EENG645A/lab5-template/README.md

 # Lab 5

 *This lab has a new requirements.txt file (in .devcontainer folder) that includes libraries not installed in previous labs.
-You may use a new container image for your acehub environment to have these preinstalled:* `git.antcenter.net:4567/nyielding/acehub-tensorflow-image:1.3-ray`
+You may use a new container image for your acehub environment to have these preinstalled:* `git.antcenter.net:4567/nyielding/acehub-tensorflow-image:1.3-ray` or do `pip install -Ur ./.devcontainer/requirements.txt`

 *You may build/use this container on your own machine by using "reopen in devcontainer" from the repo in VSCode.
 There are comments in the `./.devcontainer/devcontainer.json` file*